emanuelefavero/ecommerce-sanity-stripe/README.md

 ## Useful Sanity commands

 - `npm run dev` - starts the Sanity Studio locally
+- `sanity deploy` - deploys the Sanity Studio to the cloud (useful when you want to share the project with others)
+- `sanity help` - shows all the available Sanity commands
 - `sanity start` - starts the Sanity Studio locally
 - `sanity docs` - opens the Sanity Studio documentation
 - `sanity manage` - opens the Sanity project management dashboard